AshLaw96/weather-wise/README.md

 - `exit_game()`
   - Allows the user to end the game and all the styling for this section.
 - `select_difficulty()`
-  - Let's the user choose what level of difficulty they would like the questions to be and adds styling for this section.
+  - Lets the user choose what level of difficulty they would like the questions to be and adds styling for this section.
 - `select_question_amount()`
-  - Let's the user choose how many questions they would like to answer and adds styling for this section.
+  - Lets the user choose how many questions they would like to answer and adds styling for this section.
 - `play()`
   - Selects the chosen amount and difficulty of questions the user asked for and randomly picks from the specified category and adds the styling.
 - `get_user_answer()`